 Socks vs Shoes vs Barefoot For Sim Racing: Which Is Best?

 If you are a beginner, then you will have nothing to reference here.
-Thus, it is the perfect time to give every option a try and see what feels right.
+So, it is the perfect time to give every option a try and see what feels right!
 Pick one to start with and then decide if it works with your playstyle, and if you find it to be uncomfortable or if it makes it harder for you to play, then simply change it up and try new things until something suits.

 If you have been sim racing for a while, you most likely have done so in socks for most of the time if you haven’t yet taken the leap to trying it with shoes on.
 In this case, if socks work for you than simply stick with them.
 However, you may wish to try with shoes on, or even invest in a pair of racing shoes, to see if you gain any benefit.